Evaporative cooling: Energy-efficient removal of excess heat

 This energy efficiency comes from the fact that, unlike conventional air conditioning systems, evaporative cooling happens naturally without the need for compressors and other power-consuming components.

-The adiabatic effect is a result of the first law of thermodynamics, which states that energy in a closed system does not go away, it only goes somewhere.
+The basics of the adiabatic effectThe adiabatic effect is a result of the first law of thermodynamics, which states that energy in a closed system does not go away, it only goes somewhere.
 Put another way, in the adiabatic process, energy is transferred through work rather than heat.
 A compressed gas, for instance, will become hot, and an expanding gas will become cooler.

 In the case of a production facility (as shown in the illustration), the presence of local heat sources add heat to the room.
 In other words, the internal energy of the system increases.
 To remove it, you can either inject cool air - or you can force the heat to dissipate its energy using the adiabatic effect, which will cause the temperature to fall.
+If you want to delve into the basics of an adiabatic process, Wikipedia has a splendid scientific definition here >>. |

 Air humidifiers can carry a cooling effect in two distinctly different ways – by evaporation or by adding spray to the air flow.
 Both cool the air by the adiabatic effect we describe above - with the evaporation delivering 630 W of cooling effect per kg of water.
 The cooling effect of droplets on the floor or in the air, however, is negligible.